hbc/Intro-to-R-extended/lessons/02-functions-and-arguments.md

 In this workshop we will mostly be using functions from the standard base packages.
 However, the more you work with R you will come to realize that there is a cornucopia of R packages that offer a wide variety of functionality.
 To use additional packages will require installation.
-***
-**Exercise**

-1. Compute the [standard error](http://en.wikipedia.org/wiki/Standard_error) for `glengths`.
-This will require multiple functions, and you may need to use the `?help` to find out more.
-(Hint: SE is the standard deviation divided by the square root of *n*; where n is the number of observations.)

-2. Suppose we wanted to add a column containing age information for all of our samples in the `metadata` dataframe that we previously created.
-To do this the `cbind` function is very useful.
-Let's investigate how to use the `cbind` function to add the `age` vector below to `metadata`.
-Name this new dataframe `all_data`.

-	# age vector to add
-	age <- c(4,5,5,5,5,4,5,4,5,5,5,4)

-***

 Packages for R can be installed from the [CRAN](http://cran.r-project.org/) package repository using the `install.packages` function.
 An example is given below for the `ggplot2` package that will be required for some images we will create later on.
 Run this code to install `ggplot2`.